JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ```

 If all goes according to plan, you should see the prompt being printed out on the line below.
 In case you see a lot of
-boxes with question marks, [set up your terminal][setupterm] to use a supported font before continuing.
+boxes with question marks, set up your terminal to use a supported font before continuing.

 ## General Settings